• Skip to primary navigation

 onion, garlic, tomatoes, aubergine and courgette in a dish

-What does a ratatouille and classic vegetable tian have in common?
+What does a ratatouille and tian have in common?
 They use the same ingredients.
-According to my culinary Larousse dictionary, both officially use aubergines (eggplant), courgettes (zucchini), onion, tomato, pepper, garlic, thyme, bay leaves and olive oil.
+According to my culinary Larousse Gastronomique dictionary and Gaudry's On Va Déguster la France, both officially use aubergines (eggplant), courgettes (zucchini), onion, tomatoes (not cherry tomatoes), bell pepper, garlic, thyme, bay leaves and olive oil.
 Add fresh basil or parsley just before serving for added flavour and vitamins.

 provencal village of Saignon fountain